Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Inequalities require reasoning about variable ranges and understanding how operations affect inequality signs. - Which reading skill involves analyzing text structure?
+Rationale: Inequalities require reasoning about variable ranges and understanding how operations affect inequality signs.

 A. Skimming